dazzletheweb/mautic-sendinblue/README.md

 Licensed under GNU General Public License v3.0.

-## Installation via composer (preferred)
+## Installation via composer
-Execute `composer require dazzle/mautic-sendinblue-bundle` in the main directory of the Mautic installation.
+1. Execute `composer require dazzle/mautic-sendinblue-bundle` in the main directory of the Mautic installation.

-## Installation via .zip
-1. Download the [master.zip](https://github.com/dazzletheweb/mautic-sendinblue/archive/master.zip), extract it into the `plugins/` directory and rename the new directory to `MauticSendinblueBundle`.
 2. Clear the cache via console command `php app/console cache:clear --env=prod` (might take a while) *OR* manually delete the `app/cache/prod` directory.

 ## Configuration
 Navigate to the Plugins page and click "Install/Upgrade Plugins".
 You should now see a "Sendinblue integration" plugin.

 ### Emails